AnAssembledNetwork/project-2-magic-8-ball-eli-s-shipping-FatimaCC/README.md

 For magic 8 ball I had to code a program that ask the user their name and a question that they would like to have an aswer to.
-Then once the program has the question of the user the next thing is to choose a random answer from the magic 8 ball and  print them a statement with their first name, their question and the random ansewer from the magic ball.
+Then once the program has the question of the user the next thing is to choose a random answer from the magic 8 ball and  print them a statement with their first name, their question and the random answer from the magic ball.

 ## Eli's Shipping